Back to Blog

 Making It Work (Safely) in Docker

-The actual change was trivial—just a few lines in our config:
+The actual change was trivial—just a few lines in my config:

 # config.py